FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 *Setup Required*

-At this point, everything is running, but when it's the first time you've run it (or since you cleared the docker data volume), WordPress has not yet been setup.
+At this point, everything is running, but when it's the first time you've run it (or since you cleared the docker data volume), WordPress has not yet been set up.
 There's a script for that below.

 *Stopping the Environment*

 When you're ready to stop this environment, use `CTRL-C` in that terminal window where it's running.

 *Restarting*